Best Victrola Record Players: From 1900s Icon to Today’s Affordable Turntables

 • Go record player if you want something light, fun, and budget-friendly.
 Full guide on that here

-Here’s both of those guides we mentioned earlier, they’ll do a lot of the heavy lifting in your vinyl setup journey:
+Here’s both of those guides we mentioned will do a lot of the heavy lifting in your vinyl setup journey.

 Either way, welcome to the club, and we hope that this has eased your transition into physical media.
 Thank you for joining us.